Hedge Fund Vs Private Equity: All You Need To Know

 Mostly the investment in the Hedge Fund is indirect in nature.
 Hedge Fund investors invest in highly liquid instruments of the company.
 Private Equity Investor mostly directly invests in the company.

 Since Private Equity is a type of Equity, the Private Equity investor mostly gets an ownership stake in the company.
-Hedge Fund investors, mostly do not get any straight ownership stake in the company.
+Hedge Fund investors mostly do not get any straight ownership stake in the company.

-Hedge Funds and Private Equity, both are high risk-bearing financial instruments.
+Hedge Funds and Private Equity both are high risk-bearing financial instruments.
 However, in comparison to Private Equity, Hedge Funds are riskier in nature.
-Since the purpose of the Hedge Fund is to generate higher profits in a shorter span of time, it tends to invest in highly volatile and risky investments avenues.
+Since the purpose of the Hedge Fund is to generate higher profits in a shorter span of time, it tends to invest in highly volatile and risky investment avenues.
 Private Equity Investments are comparatively less risky as the target is to generate high returns in a longer duration of time.

 Short-term Capital Gain Tax

 Charging of short-term capital gain tax does not take place for Private Equity funds, as they are there for a longer duration.
-Hedge Fund investments, usually run for a short period of time.
-Therefore depending upon the investment period they may be liable to pay short-term capital gains tax or long-term capital gains tax.
+Hedge Fund investments usually run for a short period of time.
+Therefore depending upon the investment period, they may be liable to pay short-term capital gains tax or long-term capital gains tax.

 Control over Assets

-Private Equity investors have control over the assets of the company and have decision influencing capacity.
+Private Equity investors have control over the assets of the company and have decision-influencing capacity.
 Since they carry an ownership stake, it also gives them the normal voting rights too for various decisions of the company, like any other owner shareholder.
-However, these rights are not available to Hedge Fund Investors and thus they do not have any control over the assets of the company.
+However, these rights are not available to Hedge Fund Investors, and thus they do not have any control over the assets of the company.
 They are external investors with no voting rights.